clangd/coc-clangd/.github/ISSUE_TEMPLATE/bug-report.md

 If you can, provide a minimal chunk of code that shows the problem (either inline, or attach it if larger).

 **Logs**
-Please attach the clangd log from `:CocList output` if you can.
+Please attach the clangd log from `:CocCommand workspace.showOutput` if you can.
 If possible, run with `--log=verbose` - note that the logs will include the contents of open files!

 **System information**